Phygital bridges the gap between digital innovation and in-store experience.

 The effect of coronavirus on retail has forced brands to incorporate aspects of the digital to streamline and enhance the customer experience, keeping up with personalization demands for the future.
 With 71% of businesses surviving COVID-19 because of digitization, retail is no exception in the race for innovation.

 The rise and success of phygital proves that consumers will always love shopping in-stores.
 Brands that provide exceptional and experiential experiences are ones that are already gaining a competitive edge.

-Crobox's Retail Unboxed series covers current and upcoming trends in the market, to help brands keep their finger on the pulse of the fashion industry.
+Enjoyed this article?
+Sign up to receive articles covering new and upcoming trends in the market and keep your finger on the pulse of the retail industry.